(All amounts in US dollars unless otherwise stated and all MW according to the Geothermal Reporting Code.)

 Exploration work during the quarter consisted mainly of completing slim-hole drilling and analysis at the Mariposa reservoir in Chile, following which plans for large diameter exploration wells are being developed and partners are actively being sought.
 In Peru we have applied for a total of 27 geothermal concessions and are anticipating the awarding of the concessions shortly.
 Magma continued environmental and geosciences work at our 12 US properties, of note with a draft Environmental Assessment being submitted for McCoy for a planned Phase 1 drilling program later in 2011.

 Mr. Beaty concluded, "We remain focused upon expanding our production at HS Orka and Soda Lake, advancing our Mariposa project in Chile to large-diameter drilling and commencing detailed exploration of our Peruvian and U.S. properties concessions.
 We will bolster our ability to finance these activities through partnerships, supporting grant and loan programs and appropriate debt facilities, and we will continue to seek opportunities to expand our global asset portfolio.
 Finally, I welcome John Carson to the Company as Executive Vice President.
 He is a seasoned renewable energy financial executive and adds great depth to our senior management team."

 About Magma Energy Corp.

-Magma Energy Corp. is a geothermal power company which owns and operates 198 MW of geothermal energy projects while actively exploring for and developing new projects.
-Magma has an extensive portfolio of properties throughout the western United States, Iceland, South America and Italy, including one operating power plant in Nevada and two in Iceland.
-For more information, visit www.magmaenergycorp.com.
+Magma Energy Corp. is a geothermal power company which operates, develops, explores and acquires geothermal energy projects.
+We have an extensive portfolio of properties throughout the western United States, Iceland and Latin America, including one operating power plant in Nevada and two in Iceland.

 Cautionary Note regarding Forward-Looking Statements and Information